×

 We asked people in Punta Gorda if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Punta Gorda, it's important to respect the local customs and traditions.
 Avoid making derogatory comments about the local culture, people, or food.
 Belizeans value their personal space, so avoid touching or standing too close to someone unless you know them well.
 It's considered rude to interrupt or speak loudly in public places.
 Always wait your turn to speak and keep your voice at a moderate level.
 Belizeans are generally conservative, so avoid wearing revealing clothing, especially in religious or traditional settings.
 It's considered disrespectful to litter or damage the environment in any way.
 Always dispose of your trash properly and respect the local flora and fauna.
 Avoid discussing sensitive topics such as politics, religion, or racial issues unless you are well-informed and the conversation is appropriate.
 Belizeans are known for their hospitality and friendliness, so always be polite and respectful in your interactions.
 Avoid being overly demanding or rude.
 It's customary to greet people with a handshake, smile, and a simple "hello" or "good day".
 Avoid ignoring or bypassing someone without acknowledging them.
 Bargaining is not a common practice in Belize, so avoid haggling over prices in shops or markets.
 Lastly, punctuality is not strictly observed in Belize, so don't be offended if people are late for appointments or social gatherings.
-However, as a visitor, you should try to be on time," said one expat who made the move to Punta Gorda.
+However, as a visitor, you should try to be on time," remarked one expat who made the move to Punta Gorda.

 What are medical services in Punta Gorda like?